ionux/bitcoin-campaign-donation-form/README.md

 Description
 -----------
-<em>This is a simple drop-in form to allow a political campaign to accept bitcoin donations using the BitPay payment service.
-If you don't have a BitPay merchant account, you must sign up before you can use this form: https://bitpay.com</em>
+This is a simple drop-in form to allow a political campaign to accept bitcoin donations using the BitPay payment service.
+If you don't have a BitPay merchant account, you must sign up before you can use this form: https://bitpay.com

 Installation